Roux schemes which carry association schemes locally: Constructing roux matrices from association schemes

 is a roux matrix if and only if both

 and the intersection numbers of $\cY$ satisfy

 for all $h, m \in G$.
 In such a case the roux parameters are the valencies $\{k_g\}_{g \in G}$ of $\cY$. \end{thm}

 \begin{proof} It is clear that the multiplication $\tA_h \tA_k$ can be expressed using intersection numbers of the scheme $\cY$.
 Properties (R1) and (R2) clearly hold, and (R3) holds if and only if $\Rrel_g^\top=\Rrel_{g^{-1}}$.
 We will apply Lemma \ref{lem:RouxSimple} to prove that (R4) holds if and only if the intersection numbers satisfy the equation in the theorem.
+In the following, we omit the subscript from $\allone_{n-1}$ and $\allzero_{n-1}$ for clarity.
 Observe that

 Let $\Omega$ denote the point set of $\cY$.
 Computing $\Rmat^2$ we obtain {\allowdisplaybreaks } Note {\allowdisplaybreaks } Thus by writing $n = |\Omega|+1$ we have

 Simplifying the bottom right corner of \eqref{eq:Bsquared} gives {\allowdisplaybreaks }